 3 Provide CEUs in partnership with an outside organization each year.
 This will ensure our members have access to CEUs at multiple times throughout the calendar year.

-4 Organize a monthly Alliance Wide Call for membership discussion.
+4 Organize a quarterly Alliance Wide Call for membership discussion.
 Each Alliance Wide Call will have an educational speaker on topics identified by our membership.

 5 Establish regional-based membership networks.
 The Alliance will base these regions on the N4A regional map.
 Regional networking will allow for those in a close geographical radius to better connect and influence sport social work.

 6 Encourage regional networks to host one-day training and educational opportunities for Alliance members and the community.